FRAUD RESOURCE CENTER

-Another Medicare scam involves fraudsters calling older Americans or showing up at health fairs or senior living communities offering DNA tests to uncover cancer risks.
+Another scam involves swindlers calling older Americans or showing up at health fairs or senior living communities offering DNA tests to uncover cancer risks.
 (They may even mail you a testing kit without prior contact.)
-The con artists assure you Medicare will cover the tests; in reality, Medicare pays for genetic testing only in very limited circumstances, so you could get stuck with a hefty bill.
+The con artists claim Medicare will cover the tests; in reality, Medicare only pays for genetic testing in very limited circumstances, so you could get stuck with a hefty bill.

 Beneficiaries bear some of the cost of rampant Medicare fraud, as the program’s losses translate into higher deductibles and copayments.
 These scams can also be harmful to your health.
 If shady operators obtain your Medicare number and bill the program for phony prescriptions or unnecessary medical equipment, you could be denied coverage later for drugs or devices you genuinely need.
 Take these precautions to avoid getting mixed up in Medicare fraud.

 - You receive robocalls, emails or other communications offering medical services or supplies for free if you provide your Medicare number.

 - A clinic or other health care facility advertises free services or consultations specifically for Medicare patients.

 - A doctor or other provider claims to know how to get Medicare to pay for items or services that normally are not covered.

 - Your Medicare Summary Notice (MSN) — the statement you get from Medicare listing recent claims by health care providers — includes services, procedures or devices you did not receive.

 - Do turn down offers of free medical supplies or equipment in exchange for your Medicare number.